Air Force Day

-Several nations with an armed forces observe an Air Force Day or Day of the Air Force as a military holiday to recognize their country's air force.
+Air Force Day or Day of the Air Force is observed by several nations with an armed forces as a military holiday to recognize their country's air force.
 These holidays often hold the same status as any military's Armed Forces Day.

 By country

 Armenia

 The Armenian Air Force celebrates its professional holiday on 26 June.

 Azerbaijan

 The Azerbaijani Air Forces celebrates Air Force Day on 14 February.

+Bangladesh

+The Bangladesh Air Force celebrates Air Force Day annually on September 28th.
+This date marks the founding of the BAF in 1971 during the Bangladesh Liberation War, when the unit known as "Kilo Flight" was established with 57 members and three aircraft, playing a pivotal role in the nation's fight for independence.

 Belarus

 The Air Force and Air Defence Forces of the Republic of Belarus celebrates Air Force Day every third Sunday in August, following the Soviet Air Force precedent to honor the branch's 2001 unification.

 Bulgaria

 Aviation and Air Force Day is celebrated by the Bulgarian Air Force on 16 October.
 It was chosen as a holiday as it honors the first combat flight in Bulgaria.
 Wreaths and flowers are laid in front of the Monument of the Bulgarian pilot at the building of the National Assembly.
 The President of Bulgaria attends the national ceremony in Sofia, where he/she receives an honor guard.
 The Aviation Museum in Krumovo also celebrates the holiday with an open day.